Jeep Cherokee (XJ): Front suspension

 The Quadra-Link front suspension design locates the axle with four leading control arms to control longitudinal movement and rotation about the lateral axis (drive and braking reaction), two above the axle and two below it.
 A panhard rod, also referred to as a track bar, is used to locate the axle laterally.
-Two coil springs are seated on top of the axle housing as well as two gas-charged shock absorbers.
+Two coil springs are seated on top of the axle housing, as well as two gas-charged shock absorbers.
 The suspension used on vehicles with the optional UpCountry package provided one inch of lift over the standard suspension.
 A sway bar is utilized to reduce body roll in turns.

 Rear suspension

 The XJ uses a leaf spring rear suspension.
 Each leaf pack contains four leaf springs with a fixed eye at the front of the spring and a compression-style shackle at the rear of the spring.
 Two gas-charged shock absorbers are also used, along with a mild anti-sway/anti-roll bar.
-The suspension used on vehicles with the optional UpCountry package did not employ the rear anti-sway/anti-roll bar and provided one inch of lift over the standard suspension.
+The suspension used on vehicles with the optional UpCountry package did not include the rear anti-sway/anti-roll bar, but provided a one-inch lift over the standard suspension.

 XJ in Europe

 The XJ was introduced to left-hand drive European markets in 1985, one year after its American debut.
-However, right-hand drive European markets only began to officially receive them (in RHD form) in 1993, although a small number of personal imports had been reaching the UK in left-hand drive form for a number of years before that.
-Models were offered in both markets until the XJ's discontinuation in 2001, at which point it was replaced by the Jeep Cherokee (KJ) which retained the Cherokee name for sale in Europe despite sharing little mechanical heritage with its predecessor.
+However, the strong U.S. Dollar made the Cherokee expensive and prevented notable sales during the first years.
+In most countries, import figures only started rising in the late eighties or early nineties.
+Right-hand drive European markets only began to officially receive Cherokees (in RHD form) in 1993, although a small number of personal imports had been reaching the UK in left-hand drive form for many years before that.
+Models were offered in both markets until the XJ's discontinuation in 2001, at which point it was replaced by the Jeep Cherokee (KJ), which retained the Cherokee name for sale in Europe despite sharing little mechanical heritage with its predecessor.
 The Cherokee was often sold in Europe as part of Renault's lineup and was occasionally referred to as the Renault Jeep Cherokee in marketing, although it was never sold with Renault badges.
 However, motorsports versions of the Cherokee that competed in the Dakar Rally did wear Renault badges.

 A van version of the XJ was offered in addition to the standard passenger vehicles in some European markets.
-Available in both right- and left-hand-drive models, they were designed to comply with relaxed motor tax regulations in some EU member states governing vehicles intended for primarily commercial use.
+Available in both right- and left-hand-drive models, they were designed to comply with relaxed motor tax regulations in some EU member states governing vehicles intended primarily for commercial use.
 Both two- and four-door versions are known to have been sold, with the main differences from the standard models being metal panels in place of the rear side windows, no rear seats, and a completely flat cargo area.
 Two- and four-wheel-drive variants were available, powered by the VM Motori 2.5 L diesel engine mated to the Aisin AX-15 manual transmission.
 Photographs of this model can be found here.